Adaptive numerical designs for the calibration of computer codes: Calibration framework

-\paragraph*{Main goal of the paper} Our work focuses on reducing the distance between the approximated posterior distribution (\ref{Bayescalib}) and the target posterior distribution (\ref{eq4}).
-The Kullback-Leibler (KL) divergence shows interesting theoretical properties to measure how far is a probability distribution from a reference one \citep{Cover06}.
+\paragraph*{Main goal of the paper} Our work focuses on reducing the distance between the SPD (\ref{Bayescalib}) and the APD (\ref{eq4}).
+The Kullback-Leibler (KL) divergence shows interesting theoretical properties to measure how far a probability distribution is from a reference one \citep{Cover06}.
 It is written as